Optimal Multithreaded Batch-Parallel 2-3 Trees: Parallel Computation Model

-The actual complete execution of a multithreaded computation is captured by its \textbf{execution DAG} $E$ (which may be schedule-dependent), in which each node is a primitive instruction and the directed edges represent the computation dependencies.
+The actual complete execution of a multithreaded computation is captured by its \textbf{execution DAG} $E$ (which may be schedule-dependent), in which each node is a primitive instruction weighted by the time taken to execute it, and the directed edges represent the computation dependencies.
 Specifically, each thread $\tau$ executes a sequence of instructions, the first one depending on the \textbf{\textit{fork}} instruction that forked $\tau$, and every subsequent instruction depending on the one just before it.
 The first instruction after a \textbf{\textit{join}} instruction to join with thread $\upsilon$ depends also on the last instruction executed by $\upsilon$.
 And the first instruction after a \textbf{\textit{suspend}} instruction executed by $\tau$ depends also on the \textbf{\textit{resume}} instruction that resumed $\tau$.
-But there are no dependencies between concurrent accesses to the same memory location (including accesses to non-blocking locks), even though they are linearized during the actual execution under the QRMW contention model.
+But there are no dependencies between concurrent accesses to the same memory location, even though they are linearized during the actual execution under the QRMW contention model.

-For a barrier $B$, the first instruction after a \textbf{\textit{wait}} instruction to wait at $B$ depends on the \textbf{\textit{notify}} instruction that notifies $B$.
-For reactivation calls to a procedure $P$, the first instruction executed by each run of $P$ depends on the last instruction executed by the previous run of $P$ (if any) as well as the last \textbf{\textit{reactivate}} instruction that reactivated $P$, and each reactivate instruction precedes some run of $P$ in execution order.

-We can view $E$ as being dynamically generated as the computation proceeds, where at any point during execution, a \textbf{ready node} in $E$ (i.e.~node whose parents have been executed) corresponds to a running thread, and a \textbf{scheduler} may be involved in assigning ready nodes to available processors (i.e.~processors that are not executing any nodes) for execution.
+We can view $E$ as being dynamically generated as the computation proceeds, where at any point during execution, a \textbf{ready node} in $E$ (i.e.~node whose parents have been executed) corresponds to a running thread, and a \textbf{scheduler} is used to assign ready nodes to available processors (i.e.~processors that are not executing any nodes) for execution.
 A \textbf{greedy scheduler} on each step assigns as many unassigned \textbf{ready nodes} as possible to available processors for execution.